1,400 students (48% male, 52% female); 47 states and territories represented; 3% international.

 Hillsdale offers Early Decision (Nov 15th), Early Action (Dec 15th) and Regular Decision (Feb 15th) plans.
 A non-refundable deposit of $300 is due by Jan 15th for Early Decision and May 1st for Early Action and Regular Decision.

-To supplement family’s contribution and make every student’s private education affordable, Hillsdale College offers scholarships and grants to students based on academic performance, extra-curricular involvement, athletic ability (as a NCAA Division II school), and fine arts talents.
-In addition to performance-based scholarships and grants, Hillsdale also offers need-based scholarships, grants and low-interest loans.
-Because Hillsdale College chooses to remain completely financially independent, they allocate over $18,000,000 to financial aid, resulting in an average aid package of $14,000.00 per student, including self-help.
+To supplement a family’s contribution and make every student’s private education affordable, Hillsdale College offers private scholarships and grants based on academic performance, extracurricular involvement, athletic ability (as a NCAA Division II school), and fine arts talents.
+In addition to performance-based scholarships and grants, Hillsdale also offers need-based scholarships, grants, and low-interest loans, all without government funding of any kind.
+Almost all students receive some form of aid that may even include self-help options like campus employment.
+Recent aid packages averaged $16,700, with $14,300 in gift awards.